f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Changes, Death and Construction. and 69 for Coleridge, 36: Individualism vs. Conformity - \n Rebellion and Social Norms and 52: Adventure, Spendor, Power and Challenges, History for Aikin, 21 for Gilman and a general heavy reliance on 5: Excitability, Madness, and Deceit, With Walpole carrying the highest values for 5, and Shelly's second ex aequo with Lee Sophia and Reeve Clara.

 Generally speaking Topic 5: "Excitability, Madness and Deceit" is a prevalent theme across many authors, reinforcing the idea that Gothic literature frequently explores psychological instability and darker aspects of human behavior.
-Topic 51: "Disillusionment with Society" appears significantly for several authors as well, suggesting themes of resistance against societal norms and the exploration of characters who are at odds with their social context.
+Topic 51: "Disillusionment with Society" appears significant for several authors as well, suggesting themes of resistance against societal norms and the exploration of characters who are at odds with their social context.

 Topic 70: "Myth and splendor - Wealth and Castles" is prominent for authors like Charles Maturin, Arthur Machen, and Walpole, and indicates a focus on grandeur, historical settings, and perhaps a reflection on the role of the past in shaping individual identities and social structures.
 Oscar Wilde's most prevalent topics 52: Adventure, Spendor, Power and Challenges, History and 39: Quest for Meaning - Self-Discovery, Transformation mirror these tendencies of a nostalgic fascination with the past and a drive for self-actualization.